IVF / ICSI with freeze all option

-- To prevent the risk of developing ovarian hyperstimulation syndrome in patients that have developed many follicles and have a high estradiol level.
-In other words, in Freeze All cycles, we can aim to get more number of eggs, there by embryos, without worrying of OHS.
+- To prevent the risk of developing ovarian hyperstimulation syndrome in patients that have developed many follicles and have a high estrogen level.
+In other words, in Freeze All cycles, we can aim to get more number of eggs, thereby embryos, without worrying of OHS.

 - Preimplantation Genetic Screening or Diagnosis.
 Some patients chose to have their embryos tested to see if they have a normal set of chromosomes, or to see if they do not contain specific genetic mutations that can cause a disease.

 For the past 5 years techniques for freezing and transferring the embryos have improved so much, that frozen embryos now have a slightly better chance of implanting than fresh embryos.

 Embryos can be frozen from Day 3 usually.
 They are placed in cryo straws, sealed at both ends, and labelled and the temperature dropped to -150° Celsius.

 The straws are then placed into tanks filled with liquid nitrogen, which keeps the temperature at -196° Celsius.